SWEET POTATO, KALE & BLACK BEAN SAUTE WITH ROASTED WALNUTS

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Sweet Potato, Kale & Black Bean Saute with Roasted Walnuts is a good fit for you.
+You'll learn your body type, and whether Sweet Potato, Kale & Black Bean Saute with Roasted Walnuts is a good fit for your body type.
 Time to complete: approximately 1 minute.

 Aggravating these characteristics weakens your body and causes imbalance.